Siteimprove/alfa/docs/guides/README.md

   * The published implementation reports are used to build [the WAI implementation reports](https://www.w3.org/WAI/standards-guidelines/act/implementations/), updated every Thursday (see also [nightly build snapshot](https://wai-wcag-act-rules.netlify.app/standards-guidelines/act/implementations/)).
   * We aim at maintaining the rules on par with the latest ACT Rules changes, so when these tests break and our implementation numbers decrease, we need to update the rules.

-* [Alfa companion](https://github.com/Siteimprove/alfa-companion) (private): Incubator for Alfa related projects before they make it to the main repository.
+* [Alfa companion](https://github.com/Siteimprove/alfa-companion) (private): Incubator for Alfa related projects before they make it to the main repository; and place to host private Alfa related packages.
   * Low overall test coverage, this is mostly an experiment/incubator repo.
   * Auto update of Alfa and other packages via Dependabot.
   * Can be used for experiments, both on code or on tooling, before deploying to the main Alfa repository and to production.

+* [Alfa pre-staging](https://github.com/Siteimprove/alfa-pre-staging) (private): Wrapper for running the Accessibility Code Checker, at a chosen version, on a demo page.
+  * Mostly just a workflow that runs the Code Checker, asking for the version to run.
+  * Allow to compare audits between different versions of Alfa (and the Code Checker), meant to help testers.
+  * The version choosing somewhat relies on all packages having the same version and may break once that changes…

 * [Alfa performance benchmarking](https://github.com/Siteimprove/alfa-performance-benchmarking) (private): Set up for testing performance impact of changes.
   * Runs with local Alfa through yarn portals, which allow to measure unreleased code.